 From the U.S. Attorney’s Office for the Eastern District of Texas

-TYLER, Texas (News Release) - A 47-year-old New Boston, Texas, man has been convicted of federal violations in the Eastern District of Texas, announced U.S. Attorney Joseph D. Brown today.
+TYLER, Texas (News Release) - A 26-year-old Tyler, Texas man has pleaded guilty to federal drug trafficking in the Eastern District of Texas, announced U.S. Attorney Stephen J. Cox today.

-Under the federal statute, Moya faces up to life in federal prison at sentencing.
-The maximum statutory sentence prescribed by Congress is provided here for information purposes, as the sentencing will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
+Under federal statutes, Jabr faces up to life in federal prison at sentencing.
+The statutory sentence prescribed by Congress is provided here for information purposes, as the sentencing will be determined by the court based on the advisory sentencing guidelines and other statutory factors.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the U.S. Probation Office.